bintoca/dbuf/registry/specs/type_choice.md

 ID: 4

-Defines a list of options that can be nested in other structures.
+Defines a list of options that can be selected by an index.

 Consumes one varint specifying the number of options to parse with [parse mode any](../../codec.md)